-Jaipuri Razai is a lightweight soft cotton quilt that can be fold into a very small bundle.
-It is just like a duvet or a bed comforter which is a favourite souvenir, tourists take back to their home from Jaipur.
+Jaipuri Razai is a lightweight soft cotton quilt that can be folded into a very small bundle.
+It is 100 gram in weight just like a duvet or a bed comforter which is a favourite souvenir, tourists take back to their home from Jaipur.

 The origin of Jaipuri quilt or razai is somewhere in the 16th century when the Hindu sector had strict vegetarian rules.
 This led to a ban on the use of leather and wool in certain religious sectors of India.
 Rajasthan being from northwestern India and encompassing the Aravalli Mountain Range and the Great Indian Thar Desert, gets bitterly cold, especially at night.
 The people here lived a nomadic life.
 They were always at a move to places seeking work, food, and shelter even in freezing cold.